TopRamen95/BookManagementSystem/readme.md

 ### Supabase Setup
 Make sure to update your **Supabase credentials** (Project URL, Anon/Service Role Key) in the \`database.py\` file before running the application.

+##THIS APP NEEDS MANY ADDONS AND UPDATED ACCORDING TO THE LATEST TECH

 ### GUI on Docker
 Sharing GUI applications via Docker can be complex.
 If you encounter issues viewing the GUI, refer to standard methods like **X11 forwarding** on Linux/macOS or utilizing the **VNC setup** provided in the \`docker\` folder.